 Hyacinth plants are starting to become more and more common.
 As of late, these plants have started being given away as gifts.

 They really are lovely plants with their beautiful flowers and nice aroma.
-You can easily see why people love caring for these little plants.
+You can easily see why people love caring for them.

-If you recently received a hyacinth as a gift from someone that you love, then you probably want to make it last for as long as possible.
-When your hyacinth doesn’t appear to be doing so hot, it’s going to make you worry.
+If you recently received a hyacinth as a gift from someone that you love, you probably want to make it last for as long as possible.
+When your new plant doesn’t appear to be doing so hot, it’s going to make you worry.

 What if your hyacinth looks as if it’s dying?
 What can you do then?

 Read on to learn more about hyacinth plants and why they might die.
-This should help you to figure out what to do about your situation.
+This should help you to figure out what steps to take.

 The Hyacinth Could Just Be Going Dormant